 Ganguly takes his top off

 No, Sourav Ganguly never graced the cover of Men’s Health; but his torso was shown to the masses when India defeated England at Lord’s in the 2002 NatWest Series final.
 While Mohammad Kaif and Zaheer Khan embraced each other in wholesome fashion out in the middle, Dada went mildly berserk on the balcony, swinging his shirt around his head, seemingly possessed.
-The display followed on from Andrew Flintoff’s own shirt-off escapade months earlier in Mumbai after a close England win.
+The display followed Andrew Flintoff’s own shirt-off escapade months earlier in Mumbai after a close England win.
 Not the most elegant sight but you’ve got to admire the brazenness of Ganguly’s riposte.

 Pakistan march on

 Another Lord’s special.
 In 2016, Mohammad Amir returned to where everything had gone so horribly wrong.
 But this was a different Pakistan side, one under the responsible stewardship of Misbah-ul-Haq, and it was the skipper who kicked things off, celebrating his first-day hundred with a salute and push-ups: a tribute to the Pakistani army officers who helped the national side prepare for the series.
 It got even better after Amir bowled Jake Ball to complete his fairytale: the Pakistanis lined up in formation in front of the Lord’s pavilion – Younis Khan the man barking out orders – and out came the push-ups, with the salute the cherry on top.
 The dark days of 2010 were long gone.